-Microscopic dermatological imaging modalities penetrate down to only a few hundred micrometers.
+Microscopic dermatological imaging modalities penetrate down to only a few hundred micrometres.
 High-resolution mesoscopic methods, which rely on contrast due to energy reflection, can penetrate deeper but provide primarily morphological information about the skin without much functional or molecular information.
 In addition, these mesoscopic methods at best only partially resolve the skin's microvascular structure.
-Uniquely among dermatologic imaging methods, RSOM, which relies on contrast due to light absorption, offers mesoscopic penetration depth and an extended field of view (Table 2).
+Uniquely among dermatologic imaging methods, RSOM combines light absorption-based contrast with deep mesoscopic penetration and an extended field of view (Table 2).
 Due to its novel ultra-broadband ultrasound transducer, it can resolve the comprehensive microvascular tree of the skin, and it has demonstrated clinical potential in several small studies of psoriasis, nevocytic nevi, skin inflammation and skin cancer.
-Besides functional images, RSOM can provide detailed images of the distribution of oxy- and deoxyhemoglobin and potentially of other biomolecules, enabling the first rapid and straightforward functional imaging of skin-related and other diseases.
-Overall, RSOM narrows the capability gap in non-invasive dermatological imaging with great potential to resolve important biomarkers for precision medicine (Table 2).
+Besides morphological images, RSOM can provide detailed images of the distribution of oxy- and deoxyhemoglobin and potentially of other biomolecules, enabling molecular and functional imaging of skin-related and other diseases.
+Overall, RSOM narrows the capability gap in noninvasive dermatological imaging with great potential to resolve important biomarkers for precision medicine.